-Hurricane Harvey has been devastating to many communities.
-The damage to residential structures is widespread and recovery will take time.
-As policyholders rebuild, we thought this would be a good time to remind everyone about the eligibility and insurability guidelines that apply to New Business submissions to the Texas FAIR Plan Association.
+Rebuilding the communities from the destruction that occurred with Hurricane Harvey is a long-term process.
+TFPA is committed to serving all agents and policyholders, present and future.
+As policyholders continue to rebuild, we believe this is a good time to share a reminder about the eligibility and insurability guidelines that apply to new business submissions to Texas FAIR Plan Association.

 In order to be eligible for a TFPA policy, applicants and properties must meet certain criteria defined by the Texas Legislature.